When Should Car Seats Face Forward

 There are a few reasons why car seats should not face forward.
 The first is that the seat back can’t support the weight of a baby if they are facing forward in the seat.
 The second reason is that it can be dangerous for a baby to be unrestrained in a moving car.
 If there is an accident and the car seat moves, it can cause serious injury or death to the baby.
 Finally, research has shown that babies who are rear-facing in their car seats for long periods of time may have trouble learning how to sit correctly and may have problems with balance later on in life.
 If you are choosing a car seat for your child, always make sure to check the car seat reviews to see which rear-facing position is best for your baby.

-See also How To Install Graco Car Seat On Plane
+See also How To Remove Eddie Bauer Car Seat Cover

 The Best Time of Day to Face Your Car Seat Forward